William F. Ahern, Jr.Partner

 For the first ten years of his career, Mr. Ahern focused exclusively on defense litigation at a well regarded Boston insurance defense law firm, Mahoney, Kiley, Szulkin & Steward (formerly Linehan, Gallagher & Mahoney).
 He defended every type of personal injury case from simple automobile accidents through catastrophic construction cases.
 He had success in not only defending the medical and liability issues in cases but also learned the value of aggressively enforcing contractual and insurance obligations by pursuing risk transfer when appropriate.
 He tried cases at every level of the Massachusetts state court system as well as the U.S District Court of Massachusetts.
 He became well versed in alternative dispute resolution by participating in arbitrations and mediations.
 In addition, he began to hone his appellate advocacy skills when he prevailed before the Supreme Judicial Court of Massachusetts in Rhodes v.
 Beacon Sales, 416 Mass.
 14 (1993), a seminal case protecting a workers’ compensation insurer’s right to full statutory recovery rather than by a judge’s determination of an equitable allocation.

-In 1995, Mr. Ahern was asked to join what has become Clark, Hunt, Ahern & Embry and began diversifying his practice.
+In 1995, Mr. Ahern was asked to join what has become Gregg, Hunt, Ahern & Embry and began diversifying his practice.
 In addition to insurance defense work, he began representing personal injury plaintiffs.
 He was also one of the prevailing trial counsel in Guckenberger v.
 Boston University, 974 F. Supp.
 106 (USDC MA 1997)which upheld students’ rights against a private university under the Americans with Disabilities Act.
-As a result of its efforts in this case, Clark, Hunt, Ahern & Embry received the inaugural LD Access Foundation “Justice Award.”
+As a result of its efforts in this case, Gregg, Hunt, Ahern & Embry received the inaugural LD Access Foundation “Justice Award.”
 He broadened his practice further to include commercial and real estate litigation.
 His construction law practice has grown to include representing clients in non-litigation matters including drafting and reviewing construction documents for projects of all sizes as well as other related construction services.
 He counsels the firm’s business clients in a full range of areas including preemptive strategies to limit the exposure to litigation.

 Mr. Ahern is an experienced, successful litigator.
 He continues to specialize in catastrophic personal injury litigation representing both plaintiffs and defendants in the state and federal courts of Massachusetts and the state courts of Rhode Island.
 He has litigated wrongful death, disfigurement, traumatic brain injury, burns, amputations, paraplegic and quadriplegic cases.
 He continues to defend cases at the request of self insured clients as well as major insurance companies.
 His personal injury clients have recovered millions of dollars through his efforts.